firewalla/msp-api-examples/README.md

 ## Disclaimer

-As Firewalla MSP API operates directly on your data without prompt.
-Be very careful writing your own appliance.
-Dry runs are recommended before any write request.
+As Firewalla MSP API will operate directly on your data, please be careful about what you are writing.

 # Contributing

 Pull requests are welcome.
-Lastest development happens on `main` branch
+The latest development happens on `main` branch

 You might also want to check our user community on [firewalla.com](https://help.firewalla.com/hc/en-us/community/topics) and [reddit](https://www.reddit.com/r/firewalla/)